The Locust: Style and influences

 The Locust were known for their unique mix of grindcore speed and aggression, complexity, and new wave weirdness.
 The band's musical genre is typically described as grindcore, hardcore punk, powerviolence, mathcore and noise rock.

 About the band's aesthetic, vocalist/bassist Justin Pearson has said, "I wanted to change the way people perceive music, or maybe just destroy it in general."
 The Locust's music is complex, dynamic and fast-paced, often featuring abrupt and inconsistent time-signature changes.
 These erratic elements are, according to vocalist/guitarist Bobby Bray, "a reflection of perhaps how our brains have to function in order to be able to do anything in the Western societies we live in."
 Stylus described the band's sound as "Relentless blitzkriegs of high velocity noise, skinny tie keyboards and bloody screaming that often last less than a minute, Locust songs are tightly-wound, dynamic and bizarre expressions of frustration and hatred whose intensity and creativity are currently unparalleled in punk rock."
 The New York Times stated "If noise-rock had superheroes, the Locust would surely be among them."
 The band was praised by Dave Lombardo of Slayer, who said "There's a band called The Locust.
 Their drummer is named Gabe Serbian, and their music hits me now like D.R.I. hit me in the early '80s."

 The Locust have had a unique stage presence: costumed in skin-tight, full body nylon suits (which the band refer to as uniforms).
 The last 5 different suits were designed and made by Ben Warwas.
 Unlike most bands, which normally have the drums set up behind the other members, the four members of The Locust usually all positioned in a line at the front of the stage.
 The group recommended that in order to get the full impact of the music, one should see them live.

 The Locust boycotted Clear Channel Communications and refused to play in any Clear Channel-owned venues.
 This boycott affected a 2005 tour with Fantômas, as well as another tour with Yeah Yeah Yeahs.
 They also had a policy of only playing all-ages shows.

 Equipment

 Karam plays an assortment of analog synthesizers, including various Moog models and a patch-panel modular synth.
 Bray plays a Gibson SG, and Pearson plays a see-through body Dan Armstrong bass made by Ampeg.
-Serbian plays Ludwig drums with Paiste cymbals.
+Serbian played Ludwig drums with Paiste cymbals.